SHAXperiment/Marlin-Ender-5-SKR-Mini-E3/README.md

-# Marlin Bugfix Branch for Ender-5 (Mainboard BTT SKR Mini E3 v2.0)
+# Marlin Configurations for Ender-5 (Mainboard BTT SKR Mini E3 v2.0)
-Firmware Marlin (bugfix branch) for Ender 5 with SKR-Mini-E3 v2.0 and TFT3.5
+Firmware Marlin (bugfix branch and stable versions) for Ender 5 with SKR-Mini-E3 v2.0 and TFT3.5

 The configuration is for 16 microsteps, later i will add a configuration with 32 microsteps.